Secondary senior leaders

 To help us meet the emerging needs of computing educators, we work with a subject practitioner panel comprising teachers from a range of contexts to gather constructive feedback and ideas.
 Panel members bring a wide range of experiences to help us represent teachers across England in a variety of settings.
 Meet our secondary panel.

-Our offer extends into key stage 5 through Isaac Computer Science.
-This is a free online learning platform for A level learners and teachers, which can be used for used in the classroom, for homework or for revision.
+The NCCE also runs a free learning programme for GCSE and A level computer science teachers and students called Isaac Computer Science.
+This provides high-quality materials for use in the classroom, for homework, and for revision through an online learning platform and low-cost workbooks (£1 + P&P).
 Teacher accounts can be linked to student accounts, saving teachers valuable time in reviewing self-marking assessments.
 Isaac Computer Science also offers free teacher CPD events and student workshops.

 Support for a broad and rich curriculum